×

 We asked people if there is a lot of crime.
 They answered:

 "Stavanger is generally considered to be a very safe city.
 However, like most cities, there is some low-level crime, such as theft and vandalism.
 Anti-social behaviour is also a concern and local police have increased their presence in areas thought to be at risk.
-Overall, crime levels in Stavanger remain relatively low, although visitors should still take the usual precautions," remarked one expat who made the move to Stavanger.
+Overall, crime levels in Stavanger remain relatively low, although visitors should still take the usual precautions," said one expat who made the move to Stavanger.

 Is there a lot of diversity?
 Are people in Stavanger accepting of differences?